Join me as we look at an amplifier I’ve been meaning to write about for years – the incredible Sansui AU-20000.

 Sorting out the issues with this Sansui AU-20000 follows a path similar to that which I follow in all such cases: clean the amplifier, remove, examine and rectify issues with all boards and troubleshoot any remaining issues, once all the basic maintenance is complete.

-I was able to resolve a bunch of dead capacitor, corrosive polychloroprene glue and dirty connector issues pretty quickly.
-The protection fault and some residual leaky device faults took longer to resolve, but we did, resolving all issues with this stunning piece of hi-fi history.
+I was able to resolve a bunch of dead capacitor, polychloroprene glue and dirty connector issues fairly quickly.
+The protection fault and leaky semiconductor faults took longer to resolve, but we did, resolving all issues with this stunning piece of hi-fi history.
 Let’s go!

 Results